Here below is an undated photo of Haile Sellassie I** , the last Ethiopian emperor, 1892 -1975 .

 This was not uncommon in Ethiopia among sedentary populations.

 These were also tamed by some of the peoples in its cultural zone: Eritrea, Djibouti, Somalia and the Sudan.
+There are extant photos of men along the Arabian littoral riding lions.

 The lion is called the ‘black’ lion in Ethiopia for the dark mane occurring on the head, neck, chest and belly of some of them.